kristophercalpe/CS-3A/README.md

 # CS3A-Social-Media
 ## BSCS-3A LiWANAG Social Media

-Duplicate your dot (.) files, Vendor and node_modules folders from Laravel.
+Instruction: Duplicate your dot (.) files, Vendor and node_modules folders from Laravel.
 Please change the value of DB_DATABASE in .env file to "database" - DB_DATABASE=database